surajkarak/surajkarak.github.io/_projects/NLP-Reddit-Political-Bias.md

 Firstly, we could compare the results with those produced by other models, even pre-trained LLM models.
 One could also analyse the discussion in the comments section under the subreddit’s posts and layer them on top of the post content itself to get a more holistic view of the bias in that specific thread.
 This will give us a better idea of what a general user can expect when they land on and spend time with the thread.

 There are also other more extreme and potentially more incendiary subreddits that could analyse.
 One interesting use case I can think of is to have real-time monitor of the bias of a thread (and a continuous one at that, instead of a discrete one) so that visitors and “lurkers” can get an idea of whether they should spend time on it before proceeding.
-One could also give users and option to view a more “balanced” feed where, depending on the overall bias, more content from other viewpoints are surfaced, so that readers can avoid spiralling into the much-talked about political “eco-chambers”.
+One could also give users and option to view a more “balanced” feed where, depending on the overall bias, more content from other viewpoints are surfaced, so that readers can avoid spiralling into the much-talked about political “echo-chambers”.